D4rkstalker/StellarisModpackUtility/README.md

-Requirements:
+ # Requirements

 -Python 3.6

--7z (Add the 7z folder to your windows enviroment path variable.
-File explorer crashes when extracting the descriptor.mod)
+-Add the 7z folder to your windows enviroment path (File explorer crashes when extracting the descriptor.mod, so i used 7z instead)

-Usage:
+# Usage

 -Place all scripts in C:\Users\<your username>\Documents\Paradox Interactive\Stellaris\